mcinglis/c-style/readme.md

+#### Only upper-case a macro if will act differently than a function call

+By "act differently", I mean if things will break when users wouldn't expect them to.
+If a macro just looks different (e.g. the named parameters technique), then I don't consider that justification for an upper-case name.

+[A macro will break if takes an array literal at a named parameter](http://stackoverflow.com/questions/5503362/passing-array-literal-as-macro-argument), so any such macro should have an upper-case name.

+A macro will break if it repeats its parameters, and its called with an expression.
+GCC provides [statement expressions](http://gcc.gnu.org/onlinedocs/gcc-4.8.1/gcc/Statement-Exprs.html#Statement-Exprs) as an extension to deal with this.
+I think there are other techniques for fixing this, but I'm not aware of them.

+Also, I don't capitalize the macro's prefix: I'd call a macro `Apple_SCARY` rather than `APPLE_SCARY`.

 #### Always use `calloc` instead of `malloc`

 Use `calloc` because undefined memory is dangerous.
 Computers are so much faster, and compilers are so much better, and `malloc` is just something we don't need anymore.
 Always use `calloc` and stop caring about the difference - at least, until you've finished development, and have done benchmarks.